paperclip-ui/legacy-paperclip/packages/paperclip-website/draft/2021-01-05-scoped-css.md

 image: https://i.imgur.com/mErPwqL.png
 hide_table_of_contents: false
 ---
-One of the things that I find problematic about CSS is that it’s global.
 CSS in a small project is manageable, but it increasingly becomes difficult to scale as applications get larger. <!--truncate-->For example, this code *alone* isn’t too problematic:

 ```html
 <link rel="stylesheet" href="./card.css">